 As usual, I’m supporting charity

 Black Rifle Coffee Company is one I’ve been supporting for a while.
-They’re legendary for people in the line of duty, though recently recently they’ve started exploding in popularity.
+They’re legendary for people in the line of duty, though recently they’ve started exploding in popularity.
 (Apparently one of the Trumps shouted them out last year, which I only recently learned about.
 That’s how little I pay attention to political drama.)
 They support a variety of charities aimed towards supplying first responders as well as investing in their mental health.
 One of these includes Warrior’s Heart, which helps people in the line of duty of all stripes who struggle with PTSD, drug addiction, and TBIs (traumatic brain injuries).
-Tom Spooner is doing the good work.
+Tom Spooner is doing good work.